Burt Lancaster: Norma Productions

 Hecht kept to his promise to Lancaster to turn producer.
 The two of them formed a company, Norma Productions, and did a deal with Universal to make a thriller about a disturbed G.I. in London, Kiss the Blood Off My Hands in 1948, with Joan Fontaine and directed by Norman Foster.
 It made a profit of only $50,000, but was critically acclaimed.

 Back in Hollywood, Lancaster made another film noir with Siodmak, Criss Cross, in 1949.
 It was originally going to be produced by Hellinger and when Hellinger died, another took over.
 Tony Curtis made an early appearance.

 Lancaster appeared in a fourth picture for Wallis, Rope of Sand, in 1949.

 Norma Productions signed a three-picture deal with Warner Bros.
 The first was 1950's The Flame and the Arrow, a swashbuckler movie, in which Lancaster drew on his circus skills.
 Nick Cravat had a supporting role and the film was a huge commercial success, making $6 million.
 It was Warners' most popular film of the year and established an entirely new image for Lancaster.

-Lancaster was borrowed by 20th Century Fox for Mister 880 in 1950, a comedy with Edmund Gwenn.
+Lancaster was borrowed by 20th Century Fox for Mister 880 in 1950, a comedy crime romance film with Edmund Gwenn.
 MGM put him in a popular Western, Vengeance Valley in 1951, then he went to Warners to play the title role in the biopic Jim Thorpe – All-American, also in 1951.